 When you replace your Vanos you will notice an increase in lower range power, up to about 3k RPM’s, you will improve your fuel efficiency by a decent amount, and it may solve any rough idling that your car has (this can also be caused by spark plugs or the spark plug gapping).
 A lot of the time you won’t notice that your car is underperforming, especially if you haven’t experienced it at full performance, and therefore will be hesitant to repair a part that isn’t technically broken yet.
 But we recommend replacing the seals and the whole system around 70k miles if not earlier.
 We consider it preventative maintenance and you will notice a difference in the performance and smoothness of your ride.

-Important Note: if you are going to fully replace your VANOS solenoids, I highly recommend using Vaico Solenoids, rather than some crappy solenoids you can find on Amazon.
-The Vaico brand is a great aftermarket brand and in our opinion is better than the Genuine/OEM product.
-We don’t generally recommend the Genuine brand since they are poorly constructed, fail easily, and are 3x the cost of the Vaico solenoids.
+IImportant Note: if you are going to fully replace your VANOS solenoids, I highly recommend using URO or Pierburg Solenoids, rather than some crappy solenoids you can find on Amazon.
+The URO brand is a great aftermarket budget option and Pierburg is a pricier but top quality brand.
+In our opinion both of these options are better than the Genuine/OEM product.
+We don't generally recommend the Genuine brand since they are poorly constructed, fail easily, and are 3x the cost of the other solenoids.

 Please do not go the super cheap route and buy a set of off-brand solenoids from Amazon for $30 each.
 These solenoids are a crucial component of the timing and overall performance of your BMW/N54 engine.
 You wouldn't put 87 octane gas in your N54, would you?